Curious…

 I was able to learn that the technical term for this is cartonnage (papyrii and other linens and fabric that was molded into funeral masks for Egyptian mummies).
 So the assumption is that most of these fragments may have been found through Carroll's innovative method of extracting papyrii from cartonnage.
 And as Matthew Hamilton mentioned over in the comments at Evangelical Textual Criticism blog, this could have important ramifications for the ability to date the papyrii with precision.

+We will have to wait for more information on this, but even if these fragments are quite small, they still (if the early dates hold) stand as added testimony to the authenticity of the New Testament.
 I should note in passing, that with the size of the fragment, it is almost surely not going to contain profound new insight of lasting text-critical value.
-The dream-scenario that Paul Maier writes about in The Constantine Codex of a textual discovery that forever settles the question of Mark's ending, remains fiction, for now.
+The dream-scenario that Paul Maier writes about in The Constantine Codex of a textual discovery that forever settles the question of Mark's ending, remains fiction, for now. |

 No comments: